Accountants Confidence Index — November 2018

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI dropped very slightly to 55.58, down a hair from the previous month's 55.66, but still well above the 50 mark that separates expectations of growth from expectations of contraction.
-The 6-Month ACI, meanwhile, came in at 58.06, down from last month's 59.01.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 56.05, up slightly from the previous month's 55.5, and still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 59.51, up a full point from last month's 58.51.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.